Accenture/mercury/arch-decisions/DESIGN-NOTES.md

 to address various use cases to yield the highest performance and throughput.

 Kernel threads provide the highest performance in terms of operations per second when the number of threads is smaller.
-As a rule of thumb, do not set "event.worker.pool" higher than 200.
+As a rule of thumb, do not set "kernel.thread.pool" higher than 200.

 Coroutine is ideal for functions that execute very quickly to yield control to other coroutines.